modm-io/modm/src/modm/driver/display/siemens_s75.md

 which can drive color displays of up to 132 x 176 pixels in 18 bit color.

-The portrait mode is a bit more 'native' for this display because `modm::BufferedGraphicDisplay` requests that the vertical resolution is divisible by 8.
+The portrait mode is a bit more 'native' for this display because `modm::GraphicDisplay` requests that the vertical resolution is divisible by 8.

 In portrait mode the connector is at the top.